-SSH enables you to securely log in to a remote host.
-There are times that the log in process is slow or simply is just not fast enough for you.
-This really adds up if you need to remotely log in many time a day as part of your daily job.
+SSH enables you to log in to a remote host securely, primarily by system administrators.
+The log-in process could be slow or is not fast enough for you.
+The slowness adds up if you need to log in many times a day remotely as part of your daily job.

-There are a few ways that you can speed up authenticating to a remote SSH server which you can implement from both the client and server side.
+There are a few ways to speed up authenticating to a remote SSH server which you can implement from both the client and server-side.

 SSH server could be configured to perform a reverse DNS lookup of incoming connection which could delay the log in process.